 Luxury Cruising on Celebrity Cruises

-In case you’re considering a cruise on Celebrity or just wanting to see what a large luxury cruise ship looks like on the inside, I would like to take you on a photo journey through the ship to see what luxury cruising on Celebrity is really like.
-This isn’t a review, so much as a photo excursion intermingled with my commentary.
-You already know how I feel about the boat – AMAZING!
+If you’re considering a cruise on Celebrity or just wanting to see what a large luxury cruise ship looks like on the inside, this post will take you on a photo journey through the Celebrity Silhouette ship to see what luxury cruising on Celebrity is like.
+This isn’t a review, so much as a photo excursion intermingled with commentary.

-We booked into the Aqua Class because of some of the additional perks it offered, like access to a special dining room called Blu, special spa amenities like upgraded bath products, a special spa shower and access to the Persian Garden at the spa.
-I don’t think there are many differences between the actual stateroom in Aqua Class versus Concierge or Veranda rooms, just that they are located in more sought after locations on the ship and some amenities are different.
+We booked into the Aqua Class for the additional perks it offered, like access to a special dining room called Blu, special spa amenities like upgraded bath products, a special spa shower and access to the Persian Garden at the spa.
+These staterooms are located in more sought after locations on the ship.

 Celebrity Silhouette has a good mix of bars and lounges to hang out in.
-There was no lack of places to grab a drink, which was a good thing because we were making sure we properly abused our Premium Beverage Package.
+There was no lack of places to grab a drink, which was a good thing because we were making sure we got maximum usage of our Premium Beverage Package.

-There was the classy and sometimes rowdy Martini Bar that also has an attached Vodka Bar.
-The Martini bars was covered in ice that you could etch things into with your fingernails.
-The bartenders here were supposed to be known for their flair bartending – tossing bottles and shakers in the air and around their backs, but all we ever saw was the bartender-in-training dropping things.
-The Vodka Bar was alluring with its ice covered bottles of Vodka in the middle of the table.
-The menu offers dozens of types of Vodka and other liquors, along with pre-selected Vodka flights.
+There was the classy and sometimes rowdy Martini Bar & Crush.
+The Martini bar is covered in ice that you could etch things into with your fingernails.
+The bartenders here are supposed to be known for their flair bartending – tossing bottles and shakers in the air and around their backs.

 The dark and alluring Ensemble Lounge is located on the way to the Specialty Dining restaurants.
 The shades were always drawn and the chairs are set in intimate circles.
 We also really liked the musicians that played double sets in the lounge each night.

-We particularly enjoyed the stately and comfortable Cellar Masters, because it was always empty and quiet.
+We particularly enjoyed the stately and comfortable Cellar Masters wine bar, because it was always empty and quiet.
 They have an elaborate wine dispensing system that we never tried because it wasn’t included in the Premium Beverage Package.
 One night we went to Cellar Masters and created our own Port wine tasting, which was super fun.

-It’s not a specialty restaurant, but I’ll lump it into this category anyway.
-Blu was our Aqua Class dining room, meaning we didn’t have to go to the main dining room at all.
+Blu is the Aqua Class dining room.
+If you book this level, you can dine in Blu as your main dining room, or visit it whenever you like a change of scenery.
 Blu serves lighter fare and the main menu items change every night.
-We liked having our own place to go away from the masses, and we loved the Sommelier at Blu, Miroslav.
+We liked having our own place to go away from the masses, and we loved the sommelier at Blu.
 He always kept our glasses filled (sometimes too filled).

-Tuscan Grill was our favorite.
+Tuscan Grille was our favorite of the specialty dining.
 We went back three times.
 The lasagna was so delicious.
-And we all got table-side Caesar salads each time.
+We also got table-side caesar salads during each visit.
 The food was delicious, and the servers were all so friendly and fun.
-The view form the Tuscan Grill was also one of the best on the ship.
+The view form the Tuscan Grille was also one of the best on the ship.

 The most upscale restaurant on the ship is Murano.
-It’s a steakhouse with lobster, table-side show cooking and a fun little cheese cart.
+It’s a steakhouse with lobster, table-side show cooking and a huge cheese cart that rolls around after dinner so you can choose your own cheese.
 We went once and had a really great dinner – super filling and enjoyable.

-We all loved the Lawn Club Grill and I wish we’d gone back there twice instead of Qsine.
-Located up on the lawn deck with the open air around you, it feels summer and fun.
+The Lawn Club Grill is located up on the lawn deck at the top of the ship.
+It’s fantastic to visit when the weather is very nice because you’re in the open air.
+It feels like summer.
 You’re allowed to cook your own food on the grill, if you want, which we did.
 They also make really good flatbreads that are actually pizzas.
 They encouraged us to order with our eyes and we ended up with WAY too much food.
 But everything was delicious and the experience was worth the extra fee.

 There were two areas with pools and hot tubs.
 The outdoor pool didn’t get used much during our journey because it was a little too cold outside and the wind was often blowing strongly.
-We used the hot tub outside because we liked it cool.
+We used the hot tub outside because we enjoyed the cool outdoor air.

 There was also a solarium inside that had a small pool and two hot tubs.
 We didn’t spend much time in there.
 On the sea days, all the chairs were filled with people lounging, reading and sleeping.